 \section{Conclusion}

 We introduce RNPC, a challenge set targeting the understanding of recursive NPs, a fundamental aspect of human common sense.
-Pre-trained language models with SOTA performance on NLU benchmarks have poor mastery of this knowledge, but can still learn it when exposed to small amounts of data from RNPC.
+Pretrained LMs with SOTA performance on Natural Language Understanding benchmarks have poor mastery of this knowledge, but can still learn it when exposed to small amounts of data from RNPC.
 Using different probing techniques, we show that models can learn relevant linguistic features, including modifier category and scope, from RNPC.
 They also achieve strong zero-shot performance on an extrinsic Harm Detection task, indicating the transferability of this knowledge.
-For future work, we hope to investigate other linguistic phenomena as a step to comprehensively characterize LMs' limitations and capabilities in language understanding.
+For future work, we hope to investigate other linguistic phenomena as a step towards comprehensively characterizing LMs' limitations and capabilities in language understanding.